-If you have purchased your mounts directly through Talley Mfg., Inc you can return your mounts for exchange or full refund as long as the mounts have not been modified, damaged or loaded with loc.
+If you have purchased your mounts directly through Talley Mfg., Inc you can return your mounts for exchange or full refund (refund purchases within 6 months) as long as the mounts have not been modified, damaged or loaded with loc.
 If you purchased your mounts through a retailer, we ask that you go directly through them first.
 If your retailer cannot accommodate your request, we can exchange mounts, but cannot process refunds for products not purchased directly.
 All Talley Mfg. products carry a lifetime warranty under normal wear and tear.
 If we see that there have been modifications or abuse, we reserve the right to refuse returns.

 When installing, tighten the lever to the base.
 If the lever does not tighten where desired, take a pencil and mark on the screw head where the lever is.
 Unscrew the lever then push the lever off the screw and put it to the position desired.
 Retighten and it should go exactly where needed.